vsergeev/gardend-lua/design.md

 ## Processing Blocks

-Processing blocks are code files named by their driver name and live in `inputs/`, `controllers/`, `outputs/`, `postprocessors/` folders.
-The imported block module should be a callable constructor for the block that takes a configuration table as its first argument and returns an instance of that block.
+Processing blocks live in the `inputs/`, `controllers/`, `outputs/`, `postprocessors/` folders and are named by their driver name.
+An imported processing block should be a callable constructor that takes a configuration table as its first argument and returns an instance of the block.
+The object is required to implement the `process(state <table>)` method.

-For example, input processing block `foo` would live in `inputs/foo.lua`, and can be instantiated and configured with:
+For example, input processing block `foo` would live at `inputs/foo.lua`, and can be instantiated and configured with:

 ``` lua
 local foo = require("inputs.foo")
 foo_instance = foo(foo_configuration)
 ```

-The configuration structure passed to the block is the corresponding subtable from the configuration structure above.
+The configuration structure passed to the block is a block subtable from the configuration structure above.

-All processing blocks objects should provide a `process(state <table>)` method that take the system state as an argument.
-This method should look up and/or populate keys in the passed in system state table.
+All processing blocks must implement the `process(state <table>)` method, which will be called by gardend on each time step to execute the processing block.
+The processing block may look up and/or populate keys in the state table.

 ``` lua
 foo_instance:process(state)
 ```

-## System State Persistence and Recovery
+## System State Persistence

-The system states are stored persistently in database.
-Database is TBD.
+At the end of each time step, the system state is serialized into a JSON object and inserted as a row into the SQLite database specified by the configuration variable `dbfile`.
+Look-ups into past system state made by processing blocks are made by fetching the row corresponding to the time index to look up and deserializing the JSON object into a system state table.
+SQLite provides durable storage and efficient random access into past system state and JSON fulfills the need for serializing and deserializing the system state to/from storage.